Old Presque Isle Light: History

 This old one, though, has not been completely dismissed, at least by the superstitious.
 Lake legend says the station still provides a residence for ghosts who haunt the light.
 The ghost of George Parris, a former museum caretaker who is now deceased is said to haunt the light.
-Though the light has long since been deactivated, the tale says that George returns habitually to light the lamp.
+Though the light has long since been deactivated, the tale says that Parris returns habitually to light the lamp.

-Other accounts of Mr. Parris include a young girl who was exploring the tower alone.
+Other accounts of Parris include a young girl who was exploring the tower alone.
 When she returned, she had told her parents that she was talking to a "nice old man" in the tower's lamp room.
 It was later found that nobody else had been in the tower at that time.
 The girl correctly identified the man as former keeper George Parris from a photo kept in the adjoining cottage/museum.

 One day, Parris' widowed wife was going out to run an errand during an intense lightning storm.
 She was about to leave the cottage, but she claimed that some unusual force was blocking the exit.
 Just then lightning struck directly outside the cottage.
 To this day, Mrs. Parris believes that it was the spirit of her deceased husband that kept her from certain electrocution.

 The New Presque Isle Lighthouse located a few miles north, also has its share of hauntings.
 One keeper's wife, who was locked up and not allowed to leave, suffered from the severe isolation and went insane.
 Many claim to hear her when visiting the site.

 The Lighthouse Board – that service responsible for building and maintaining lights most effectively – decided to move the lighthouse location about 2 mi north, where vessels which were farther from shore could still easily see the light.
 The tower was also designed to be 113 ft in height, more than 80 ft taller than the older one.
 Congress appropriated 7,000 dollars to make this possible in March 1867, and the New Presque Isle Lighthouse was soon erected.